 CDS 190.
 Independent Work in Control and Dynamical Systems.
-9 units (0-0-9); first, second, third terms; maximum two terms.
+Units to be arranged; first, second, third terms; maximum two terms.
 Prerequisite: CDS 110 ab or CDS 140 ab.
 Research project in control and dynamical systems, supervised by a CDS faculty member.